The Best Stroller Fans To Trick Out Baby’s Ride This Summer

 This versatile stroller fan has those bendable octopus-like legs that make it so easy to attach to pretty much everything—and stay put.
 One unique feature of this stroller fan is that it has an LED light with three different brightness settings, which can come in handy during nights out when the sun’s gone down or as a reading light for Mom.
 It has 360-degree rotation, and an impressive battery life.
 “Really nice fan,” stated one Amazon customer.
 “It’s quiet.
 Very strong.
 The lights are really nice and will be useful.
 The legs are strong and grip the stroller well.”

+This stroller fan kind of looks like an octopus, but that’s what makes it so useful.
+It has an impressively strong grip that wraps around whatever you mount it to.
+It is battery or USB-operated and can be charged using any electronic device, from your computer or laptop to your power bank or car charger.
+Each charge gives you between 2-8 hours of working time, depending on which of the three wind speeds you’re using.
+It also comes in four different colors—three varying shades of blue and one shade of pink.
+“This is so smart!” said one Amazon reviewer.
 “It holds on extra tight with the three flexible arms, has just the right amount of airflow, is safe for kids because their fingers can’t fit inside and it’s quiet with a great battery life.